Key Stage 4

 English Language

-The aim of the English Language programme at The Whitley AP Academy is to equip all pupils with an understanding of the English language to ensure they can communicate their needs, ideas, and emotions clearly and coherently to others.
-Pupils are given the opportunity to explore a wide range of texts which promote equality, cohesion, political awareness, and British values.
+The aim of the English Language programme at the Academy is to equip all pupils with an understanding of the English language to ensure they can communicate their needs, ideas and emotions clearly and coherently to others.
+Pupils are given the opportunity to explore a wide range of texts which promote equality, cohesion, political awareness and British values.

 All pupils work towards English Language qualifications at both Entry Level and GCSE.
 Examination materials are used throughout the course to ensure pupils are given opportunities to become familiar with exam expectations and to build confidence when completing written exams.
 All pupils are invited to complete the endorsed speaking and listening assessment.